dlkakbs/biomed-research/README.md

 - `No reportable candidate and no early-stage hypothesis` reject and refund

-This matters because the product is designed to look like a serious research workflow, not a system that always fabricates an answer.
+This matters because the product is designed to look like a serious research workflow.

-The quality bar used to judge report defensibility is summarized in [REPORT_QUALITY_RUBRIC.md](/Users/dilekakbas/Desktop/biomed-research/REPORT_QUALITY_RUBRIC.md:1).
+The quality bar used to judge report defensibility is summarized in [REPORT_QUALITY_RUBRIC.md]

 ## Evidence Model